rosiehiggins/Metaverse-NVC-research-project/README.md

 │   └── participant-docs        # Information sheet and consent form give to participants │       └── signed-consent-forms
-├── models                      # Saved Keras ANN model files │   ├── 23-input                # Model file for 23 input ANN
+├── models                      # Saved Keras ANN model files │   ├── 23-input
-│   └── 60-input                # Model file for 60 input ANN
+│   └── 60-input
-├── python-scripts              # Contains Python code used for data preprocessing, testing and training models │   ├── demos                   # Demos for each hand, face and body pose model tested │   └── plots                   # Code to generate plots for results ├── results                     # csv files containing results from performance evaluation │   ├── heuristic-results       # confusion matrices with heuristic results │   ├── ANN-results             # confusion matrices with ANN results │   └── realtime-perf           # JSON containing execution times from protoype testing ├── test-data                   # Test datasets used for heuristic testing ├── training-images             # Samples of all secondary image data used in dataset │   ...
+├── python-scripts              # Contains Python code used for data preprocessing, testing and training models │   ...
+│   ├── demos                   # Demos for each hand, face and body pose model tested │   └── plots                   # Code to generate plots for results ├── results                     # Files containing results from performance evaluation │   ├── heuristic-results       # confusion matrices with heuristic results │   ├── ANN-results             # confusion matrices with ANN results │   └── realtime-perf           # JSON containing execution times from protoype testing ├── test-data                   # Test datasets used for heuristic testing ├── training-images             # Samples of all secondary image data used in dataset │   ...
-│   └── README                  # Location to download secondary image data if required ├── training-videos             # Samples of primary video data collected (participant videos not available due to anonymity requirement)
-│   ├── non-gesture
+│   └── README.txt              # Location to download secondary image data if required
+├── training-videos             # Samples of primary video data collected │   │                           #(participant videos not available due to anonymity requirement) │   ├── non-gesture
 │   ├── ok
 │   ├── raise-hand